Kuestenschmiede/IOTravelCostsBundle/README.md

-# TravelCostsBundle
+# IOTravelCostsBundle

 ## Overview
-The TravelCostsBundle implements a calculator for travel costs, based on customizable tariffs.
+The IOTravelCostsBundle implements a calculator for travel costs, based on customizable tariffs.
 The tariff structure can be edited in the backend and can depend on the current time, e.g. you can have different tariffs for different times of the day or different days of the week.